Bhavipatel21/starwarsIndex/README.md

--Iconic Star Wars opening sequence plays (with a few custom tweaks) -Card containing a search bar, search button & clear button appears -User inputs search query into search bar & presses search button -If input is valid, SWAPI returns any relevant information, as well as
+-Iconic Star Wars opening sequence plays (with a few custom tweaks) -Card containing a search bar, search button & clear button appears -User inputs search query into search bar & presses search button -If input is valid, SWAPI returns any relevant information & GIPHY returns a relevant gif -If input is invalid, user recieves a message saying so, as well as image of Jar Jar Binks.

 ### Contributors

 -Bhavika Patel
 -Kajal Patel
 -Zakk Haug

+### Screenshots